rustanacexd/cc-slash-commands/generate-issuefix-tasks.md

 ## Tasks

-- [ ] 1.0 Reproduce and Scope the Bug
+- [ ] 1.0 Reproduce and Scope the Issue
   - [ ] 1.1 ...
 - [ ] 2.0 Identify Root Cause
   - [ ] 2.1 ...